jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 💻 **Add Work Item**

-This script was used to allow easy adding of a new work item.
+This script allows users to easily add a new work item.
 The work type is selected from a dropdown list first and then button can be used to increase the value of the selected work type.

 <img width="323" height="529" alt="image" src="https://github.com/user-attachments/assets/0bdc4806-65cc-4e3c-8e7f-0f4dfad59435" />